When developing training programs for yourself or a group of people to follow, consider what I call the three rules of tactical fitness:

-Here is an email from a member of the Navy seeking to better himself in tactical fitness which requires getting good at all the elements of fitness – strength/power, speed/agility, endurance/muscle stamina, flexibility/mobility, grip / hand-eye coordination.
+Here is an email from a member of the Navy seeking to better himself in tactical fitness.

 Can you help me better understand the difference between power and absolute strength when involving weights?
-I am giving myself 12 weeks to put on mass, add strength, but also stay in shape for PFTs.
+I am giving myself 12 weeks to put on mass, add strength but also stay in shape for PFTs.
 After several weeks of doing a hypertrophy strength training/absolute strength phase, can you work on pushing movements in a way that promotes power?
-Like doing a pushup, DB/barbell bench presses, or shoulder pressing movements?
+Like doing push-ups, DB/barbell bench presses or shoulder pressing movements?
 Here is my idea:

-3 weeks- weight and calisthenic split using weights that work the full body and moderate volume of calisthenics.
-Getting away from long distance running and using agility and speed training.
+3 weeks -- weight and calisthenics split, using weights that work the full body and moderate volume of calisthenics.
+Getting away from long-distance running and using agility and speed training.

-3 weeks all calisthenics with long distance running fewer times a week but, more lengthy runs.
+3 weeks -- all calisthenics, with long-distance running fewer times a week but lengthier runs.
 I’ll adjust or add if needed.

-Strength and power, as well as speed and agility all, can advance together in a cycle.
+Strength and power as well as speed and agility can advance together in a cycle.

-Flexibility/mobility should not be neglected ever in my opinion, in any cycle.
+Flexibility/mobility should not be neglected ever, in any cycle.

 Absolute strength is the maximum amount of force exerted on an object.
 Greater amounts of absolute strength favor those with higher body weight and in general, larger individuals.
 An example is your one rep max lift on any lift.
-POWER has a speed component: power = force x speed.
-POWER IS HOW FAST CAN YOU DO THE REP. Yes, you can make bench, overhead presses, even pushups help to build pushing power by exploding to the UP position in these lifts (concentric movement).
+Power has a speed component: power = force x speed.
+Power is how fast you can do the rep.

-My recommendation is to not waste too much time debating on how to do it, but go do it once you think you have a plan.
-Testing a cycle out is what you have to do to see if a program will work for you or not.
-Then, you can cycle out of it when you stop seeing results instead of getting paralysis by analysis.
+My recommendation is not to waste too much time debating on how to do it, but go do it once you think you have a plan.
+Testing a cycle out is what you have to do to see whether a program will work for you.
+Then you can cycle out of it when you stop seeing results instead of getting paralysis by analysis.

-Don’t get lost in the weeds - better to see what works best for YOU by actually testing them versus theorizing how to arrange the perfect 12-week plan, because you may find you respond to a certain stimulus better than another – my advice is to keep going with what works for you.
-Ditch what is not working for your GOALS, STRENGTHS AND WEAKNESSES, and TIMELINE.\
+It's better to see what works best for you by testing them, versus theorizing how to arrange the perfect 12-week plan, because you may find you respond to a certain stimulus better than another.
+My advice is to keep going with what works for you.
+Ditch what is not working for your goals, strengths and weaknesses, and timeline.

 Want to Learn More About Military Life?